matrix-org/matrix-spec-proposals/proposals/1779-open-governance.md

  * Proof rather than conjecture

 Patent encumbered IP is strictly prohibited from being added to the standard.

+Making the specification rely on non-standard/unspecified behaviour of other systems or actors (such as SaaS services, even open-sourced, not governed by a standard protocol) shall not be accepted, either.

 ## The Spec Core Team